© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman road at Bottom o' th' Knotts Brow is a scheduled monument protected by Historic England under reference 1005099.
 View the official record →

-Roman road at Bottom o' th' Knotts Brow is a section of Roman road located in Lancashire.
+Roman road at Bottom o' th' Knotts Brow is a section of Roman road in Lancashire, England, designated as a scheduled monument.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005099.

 Roman road at Bottom o' th' Knotts Brow is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005099.